U.S. flag

 An official website of the United States government, Department of Justice.

-DOJ Grants Financial Guide 2022
+DOJ Grants Financial Guide 2024

-Last Updated October 2023
+Last Updated October 2024

 II.
 Preaward requirements

-Eligibility requirements for DOJ awards can be found in the notices of funding opportunities, generally referred to as solicitations, available on awarding agency websites.
-Eligible applicants vary by program and may include one or more of the following categories: States (including the District of Columbia and U.S. territories), units of local government, Indian tribes and tribal organizations, institutions of higher education, hospitals, nonprofit organizations, for-profit organizations, and (in limited circumstances) individuals.
+Eligibility requirements for DOJ awards can be found in the notices of funding opportunities, previously referred to as solicitations, available on awarding agency websites.
+Eligible applicants vary by program and may include one or more of the following categories: States (including the District of Columbia and U.S. territories), units of local government, Indian tribes and tribal organizations, institutions of higher education, hospitals, nonprofit organizations, courts, for-profit organizations, and (in limited circumstances) individuals.

 OVW’s website contains brief descriptions of OVW programs to assist potential OVW applicants in identifying programs for which they are eligible to apply.
-OVW program solicitations will provide additional eligibility information each fiscal year.
+OVW program NOFOs will provide additional eligibility information each fiscal year.

 Non-discrimination assurance: Applicants must assure and certify, on the applicable awarding agency assurance form, compliance with all civil rights nondiscrimination requirements.
 These assurances and certifications are made by signing an assurances form that addresses various cross-cutting federal requirements, including those prohibiting unlawful discrimination.
-The applicable form typically is referenced in the program solicitation, and signed during the application process (electronically for most programs).
+The applicable form typically is referenced in the program solicitation and signed during the application process (electronically for most programs).

 Office for Civil Rights: The DOJ Office for Civil Rights (OCR) ensures that recipients of financial assistance from OJP, OVW, and COPS Office comply with federal laws that prohibit discrimination in both employment and the delivery of services or benefits based on race, color, national origin, sex, religion, and disability.
 In addition, federal law prohibits recipients of federal financial assistance from discriminating on the basis of age in the delivery of services or benefits.
 Recipients of financial assistance from OVW are prohibited from discriminating on the basis of sexual orientation or gender identity, either in employment or in the delivery of services or benefits.
-For more information see the OCR website
+For more information see the OCR website.

 Discrimination findings: In the event of a finding of discrimination, send a copy of the hearing findings to OCR.
 This applies to recipients of Federal funds if a Federal or State court or administrative agency finds through a due process hearing that a recipient, subrecipient, or contractor, has unlawfully discriminated.